Creatone/owca/docs/allocation.rst

 migrate_pages
 ^^^^^^^^^^^^^
-Attempts to move all memory pages of the workloads pids to passed memory nodes.
+Attempts to move all memory pages of the workload pids to passed memory nodes.

 - possible values are from 0 to ( **number of numa nodes** - 1 )